mvcdigital/blisscakeart/src/content/_index.md

   hand painted elements creating edible art, in Bucks, U.K.

-  Owner, Ricarda, is an award winning cake artist, achieving a Gold award in Cake International 2023 in the Hand Painted Category.
-She prides herself in creating memorable cakes, which are bespoke, unique and individual to each person and their vision.
+  I'm owner and creator, Ricarda, an award winning cake artist, achieving a Gold award in Cake International 2023 in the Hand Painted Category.
+I pride myself in creating memorable cakes, which are bespoke, unique and individual to each person and their vision.

-  Click below to explore her creations!
+  Click below to explore my creations!
 ---